perplexedstepan/perplexedstepan.github.io/docs/lexitabuk.md

 ### Via Google Play Store
 1. Open Google Play Store: On your Android device, launch the Google Play Store app.
-2. Search for Lexitabuk: Use the search bar to find the Lexitabuk app.
+2. Search for Lexitabuk: Use the search bar to find the Lexitabuk app or use this link.
 3. Install the App: Click on the 'Install' button to download and install Lexitabuk on your device.

 ### Via Google Drive Link